 Magnetar Flares

-Extremely luminous X- and g-ray flashes from super magnetized neutron stars.
+Luminous x- and g-ray flashes from super-magnetized neutron stars.

 Plasma Physics